Mount Druitt Town Rangers FC

-The Mount Druitt Town Rangers, or Mt Druitt Rangers, are a football (soccer) club from Mt Druitt Blacktown in Western Sydney, Australia.
+The Mount Druitt Town Rangers, or Mt Druitt Rangers, are a soccer club from Mount Druitt in Western Sydney, Australia.
 The club was incorporated in 1970.
-The team currently plays in the New South Wales National Premier Leagues 1, the highest league in the state and second highest in the country after the A-League.
-Winning promoted having won the Club Championship in 2018 season from NSW NPL2.
+The team currently plays in the National Premier Leagues NSW Men's, the highest league in the state and second highest in the country after the A-League.
+Winning promotion having won the League in 2024 season from NSW League One.

 History

 The Mt Druitt Town Rangers Soccer Club was incorporated in 1970 and has developed a strong association with the district and the states governing body, Football NSW.

 Since 1970, the Rangers has provided football opportunities for the youth of Western Sydney.
 Founded by two Scots of opposing religions and the fiercest of football rivalries, they overcame their differences to unite the green of Celtic, the Rangers name, and the gold of Australia - their new home.

 Sadie and Jackie Wilson (Celtic) and Joseph Martin (Rangers) kicked it off in the late 1960s.
 Jackie somewhat reluctant at first ended up door knocking the local streets where many Scottish expats had settled, quickly the club gathered a strong base that built the foundations of the club we have today.
 Over the years many cultural backgrounds have been welcomed to Popondetta irrespective of their race, colour or creed.
 In 2012 Rangers first entered the FNSW Girls program.